4TUResearchData-Carpentries/workshop_notes/Lesson4.md

 Assign reviewers via the GitHub interface.

 **Type along**
-How to check out a pull request locally for the purpose of reviwing it (testing).
+How to check out a pull request locally for the purpose of reviewing it (testing).

-- Use the following comand in the CLI to create a new branch with the content of the pull request:
+- Use the following command in the CLI to create a new branch with the content of the pull request:

 ```shell
 git fetch origin pull/<#>/head:<local_branch_name>